openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/consent-and-issuance-credential-tutorial.md

 ### Business workflows

-#### Issuance Business workflow
+#### Issuance and Consent Credential Business workflow
-1. For the resident credential, the authority portal authenticates the current user as a known resident.
-1. The resident requests a "PermanentResidentCard" credential on the autority portal.
+1. The resident creates their DID.
-1. The autority portal displays a QR code for the citizen to scan with his mobile wallet.
-1. The citizen's mobile wallet provides the autority portal with a presentation to prove control over a DID.
-1. The authority portal reviews the presentation and issues a "PermanentResidentCard" credential containing the resident's information.
+2. The resident obtains a "PermanentResidentCard" from the authority.
-1. The citizen's mobile wallet contacts the autority portal again to receive the "PermanentResidentCard".
-1. The user issues a self signed consent Verifiable Credential as the second credential.

 #### Presentation Business workflow
 1. The authority portal displays a QR code requesting a presentation containing the "PermanentResidentCard" and "ConsentCredential" credential.
+2. The resident creates a self-signed consent Verifiable Credential as the second credential.
-1. The resident scans the QR code with their mobile wallet and prompts the user for permission to present the "PermanentResidentCard" and "ConsentCredential" credential.
+3. The resident scans the QR code with their mobile wallet and prompts the user for permission to present the "PermanentResidentCard" and "ConsentCredential" credential.
-1. The resident confirms and the presentation is submitted to the authority portal who can then authorize the resident.
+4. The resident confirms and the presentation is submitted to the authority portal who can then authorize the resident.

 ## Technical overview
 From a technical point of view, in this tutorial, we have access to the server API but no mobile wallet is available.
 So we will use the server API for both roles of the portal and the resident's mobile wallet.